“The Thing in the Moonlight” is based on a letter that Lovecraft wrote to Donald

 |

-laughed.
 He was alone the evening it happened.
-Suddenly an
+Suddenly an unconquerable urge to

-Providence, Rhode Island.
-On November 24, 1927—for I know not even what the year
+Rhode Island.
+On November 24, 1927—for I know not even what the year may be

-may be now—, I fell asleep and dreamed, since when I have been unable to
+now—, I fell asleep and dreamed, since when I have been unable to awaken.

 |

-over by the choking of the upper parts of the narrow fissure; these places being exceeding
+was roofed over by the choking of the upper parts of the narrow fissure; these places

 |

-moss-grown rock and scanty soil, lit by a faint moonlight which had replaced the expiring orb
+tableland of moss-grown rock and scanty soil, lit by a faint moonlight which had replaced

 After walking for some distance, I

-encountered the rusty tracks of a street railway, and the worm-eaten poles which still held
+encounter’d the rusty tracks of a street-railway, & the worm-eaten poles which

-the limp and sagging trolley wire.
-Following this line, I soon came upon a yellow, vestibuled
+still held the limp & sagging trolley wire.
+Following this line, I soon came upon a

 |